sarahciston/codingcare/posts/guide.md

 How do we acknowledge them?

-* Not assuming defaults when you speak, when you plan and organize, when you [XXXadditionalexamples?]
+* Not assuming defaults when you speak, when you plan and organize, when you host events, when you write code.
 * A bit of structure helps.
 Codes of conduct or community agreements provide understandings around the way we conduct our conversations and other interactions (see Section [8]).
+[XXX]
 * Building routines and other structures that establish balance and equal access to resources, like the opening check-ins discussed in Section 8 that make sure everyone has an opportunity to share.

 [The practices we learn in casual community [can/could/might] help us reshape formal communities as well.]